All Students

 Rock the Vote:

-The Department of Education is requiring that all New Jersey high school students are well informed of not only the value of voting, but also the voting registration process.
+The Department of Education requires all New Jersey high school students be informed of not only the value of voting, but also the voting registration process.
 Please review the attached voting articles and New Jersey Voter Registration Form.

 Ways Eligible Students Can Register to Vote: